Tudmotu/forge-postgres/readme.md

 ## 📋 Requirements

 - This plugin requires you to run your scripts with `ffi` turned on
+- Some basic configuration is required (see instructions below)
+- The `sed` utility must be installed
 - Postgres not included

 ## ⚙️ Installation